 Attended Massachusetts Institute of Technology (MIT) 197476 on National Merit Scholarship and McDermott Scholarship.
 Humanities major with emphases in music and science.
 During this time studied violin privately with Kenneth Sarch at Boston University.

 Transferred to University of Houston 1976.
 Began as music education major, then switched after one semester to violin performance major.
 Violin studies with Fredell Lack.
 Graduated with Bachelor of Music summa cum laude, 1978.
 Remained at UH and earned Master of Music in violin performance, 1979.

 From 1980 to 1983, free-lanced as a violinist in Houston.
 Toured nationally with Texas Opera Theater as orchestra member (concertmaster in final season).
 Played numerous productions with Houston Grand Opera, and was assistant principal second violin of Texas Chamber Orchestra.
 Left Houston in December 1983 for a short stint in a trio at a resort hotel in West Virginia.
 Back to Dallas for six months, then to San Antonio for a one-year position in the San Antonio Symphony (198485).
-One year free-lancing in Dallas, then positions in Virginia Symphony and Opera (Norfolk) (198687), Jacksonville Symphony (198789), and San Antonio Symphony (198999), with professional summer musical festivals in Lake George NY, Des Moines IA, Boone NC, and Carmel CA interspersed.
+One year free-lancing in Dallas, then positions in Virginia Symphony and Opera (Norfolk) (198687), Jacksonville Symphony (198789), and San Antonio Symphony (198999), with professional summer musical festivals in and around Lake George NY, Des Moines IA, Boone NC, and Carmel CA interspersed.

 Married April Abraham, piano teacher and pianist, October 1995.